More Quilled Logos

 I actually ripped out the yellow and blue from inside the letters and replaced them with darker colors to make sure the logo could be seen.

-Justin is going to machine a frame for this one and for the logo that I made for his good friend at Zappetini Consulting.
+Justin machined a frame for this one and for the logo that I made for his good friend at Zappetini Consulting.

 For this one, I began by printing out the logo and adhering it to a painted background, so that I could get the letters just right.